erikgrinaker/toydb/docs/architecture.md

 when it receives the winning vote.

-Nodes have a command log [`raft::Log`](https://github.com/erikgrinaker/toydb/blob/master/src/raft/log.rs), using a `storage::log::Store` for storage.
+Nodes have a command log [`raft::Log`](https://github.com/erikgrinaker/toydb/blob/master/src/raft/log.rs), using a `storage::Engine` for storage.
 Leaders receive client commands via request messages, replicate them to peers, and commit the commands to the log subject to consensus.
 Once a command is committed, is it applied to the state machine asynchronously.